lambda-curry/lc-component-library/README.md

 - If using TypeScript, you'll want to install the `@types` listed in our peer-dependencies.

-- To get the necessary base styles you'll want to import the `index.css` file:
+- To get the necessary base styles you'll want to import the `index.css` file.

+  JavaScript:

   ```js
   import '@lambdacurry/component-library/dist/styles/index.css';
   ```

+  CSS:

   ```css
   @import '~@lambdacurry/component-library/dist/styles/index.css';
   ```

-- Some SSR (Gatsby) sites do not load the component styles for some reason, so you'll want to use the CSS `all.css` file (instead of the `index.css` file):
+- Some SSR (Gatsby) sites do not load the component styles for some reason, so you'll want to use the CSS `all.css` file (instead of the `index.css` file).
+  JavaScript:

   ```js
   import '@lambdacurry/component-library/dist/all.css';
   ```

+  CSS:

   ```css
   @import '~@lambdacurry/component-library/dist/all.css';